Volunteers Serving Schools

-Community Liaison Heather Schoonover said volunteers help students meet their academic and personal goals as well as assist teachers with classroom needs.
+Community Development Director Heather Schoonover said volunteers help students meet their academic and personal goals as well as assist teachers with classroom needs.

 The volunteer department offers training during the school year for adults who have applied and been accepted into the program.
 A background check is completed for each applicant.

 - Read the Volunteers Serving Schools brochure (PDF)